 - Use the keyboard shortcut Windows Key + I to open the Setting Menu.

 - Click on System > then click on About.

 - This will open a tab were you would see two distinct information.

-2. Check if your Drivers are compatible to x64 processor
+4.2 Check if your drivers are compatible with the x64 processor

-In addition, you need to backup your system anytime you make significant change to your computer.
-Ensure you backup your personal files into an external storage device or online storage websites as they could be deleted during the upgrading process.
+In addition, you need to backup your system anytime you make a significant change to your computer.

 Microsoft does not permit a direct path from 32-bit to a 64-bit version of Windows 10, the only way to upgrade is to install a fresh copy of Windows 10.

-You have to create an installation media this can be done following this steps
+You have to create an installation media this can be done following these steps:

 - Connect a USB flash drive with at least 8GB of free space.